 But while the intensive meat industry continues to vigorously oppose any attempts to reduce antibiotic use in farming, the irony is that Tyson Foods may well have inadvertently shot itself in the foot by publicly admitting that the overuse of certain antibiotics in industrial farming really is a threat to human health.

 This Lil’ Piggy Farm, located in Weirsdale, Florida, is owned and operated by Rhonda Williams.
-Rhonda breeds and raises heritage Yorkshire, Duroc, Spots and cross-breed pigs and specializes in FFA/4-H groups, as well as family farms.
-She has been raising pigs for most of her life and is happy to be guiding the next generation of farmers by providing training to others.
-Rhonda believes it is important to personally spend time with the animals she raises and to educate consumers about the importance of choosing environmentally responsible and humanely raised pork.
+Rhonda breeds and raises Heritage Yorkshire, Duroc, and Gloucester Old Spot mix or F3 breeding.
+She also specializes in working with FFA/4-H groups, as well as family farms.
+Rhonda has been raising pigs for most of her life and is happy to be guiding the next generation of farmers by providing training to others.
+Rhonda believes it is important to personally spend time with the animals she raises and to educate consumers about the importance of choosing environmentally responsible and high-welfare pork.
 Please visit http://lilpiggy.webs.com for more information.

 Where does our school food come from and how is it produced?